A4 Sustainable Travel Scheme

 The A4 Cycle and Bus Route improvement project is also known as the A4 Bath Road Sustainable Travel project.
 It was developed as part of a successful funding bid to the central government to improve cycling access to a number of rail stations across the county where there are planned improvements.

 The scheme is being mainly funded by a ring-fenced Government Local Growth Fund.
-This is done through Buckinghamshire Thames Valley Local Enterprise Partnership (BTVLEP), with support from developer contributions and the county council's capital maintenance programme.
+This is done through Buckinghamshire Local Enterprise Partnership (BLEP), with support from developer contributions and the county council's capital maintenance programme.

 The bid also incorporated elements of bus infrastructure improvements.
 These help encourage bus-rail connectivity and reduce increased car use to the train stations in light of Crossrail's train station (access) improvements.